GeoRegionsEcosystem/RegionGrids.jl/docs/src/regiongrids.md

 ![Types of RegionGrids](typesofgrids.png)

 Confusing?
-Fret not, it's always easier to understand by doing, so let's go through some examples [here]().
+Fret not, it's always easier to understand by doing, so let's go through an example [here](example).